Cray-HPE/docs-csm/operations/node_management/Defragment_NID_Numbering.md

 1. Compute nodes were added to SLS with incorrect NID numbering, missing node entries, and/or extra node entries.

-2. Compute nodes were permanently moved, removed, or reprovisioned and there is a desire to remove NID numbering gaps.
+2. Compute nodes were permanently moved, removed, or re-provisioned and there is a desire to remove NID numbering gaps.

 The example in this procedure removes NID gaps from 2 cabinets of compute nodes that were a result of incorrect numbering in SLS.